Hemp Oil vs CBD Oil: What You Need To Know About Our CBD Products

 In the past few years, the CBD vs hemp debacle has received more and more attention, prompting CBD users and curious consumers alike to ask this question: what’s the difference between hemp (hempseed oil) and CBD oil?

 About Hemp (Hempseed) Oil and CBD Oil

 While both of these Cannabis Sativa-derived compounds are not considered psychoactive (and thus, won’t get you high, unlike traditional marijuana), there are notable differences between the two that we’d like to touch on in today’s blog post.

 To learn more, continue reading below, or feel free to contact the team at Cornerstone Botanicals with any questions about CBD, hemp (hempseed) oil, or any of the USDA organic CBD products we offer online.
-Our goal is to help inform people about the value of CBD oil as an effective way to target and alleviate pain, anxiety, restlessness, and a host of life’s maladies.
+Our goal is to help inform people about the value of CBD oil and products that may be beneficial to their health and wellness.

 Let’s get started!

 To be completely clear, and as we’re sure you’re aware, CBD oil is what we sell.
 CBD, or cannabidiol, is one of over a hundred active compounds found in the hemp plant.
 These compounds can be extracted from leaves, flowers, and even the stalks of hemp.